 Instructions for this process may be accessed via the "Load instrument serial number into System Board" link at keysight.com/find/fieldfox2.
+(Follow the repair / calibration link.)

 Install Firmware from SD Card

 A specially configured SD card must be used when the flash memory on the A6 SOM board is new or when the A6 SOM board memory has become corrupted.